Ashif4354/AutomateTalentely/output/Automate Talentely by DG v5/_README.txt

 # You can specify how much time to attend each test in percentage
 # Just select option 5 when you open the application, and enter the percentage
-# The time attended for each test may vary by 1 minute, even if time percentage is mentioned by the user or not
+# The time attended for each test may vary by 1 minute, regardless the user mentions percentage or not
 # If you are choosing to set time percentage, its best to set a value more than 60%, but its upto you.
 (The default is 100%)
 # The training cell demands minimum 50% test time